DO – SET OUT YOUR BUDGET

 This should go without saying, but larger extensions will tend to cost more.
 These increased costs comprise the additional labour needed, the extra materials, and the higher architectural fees.

-An Architect can do more than design the extension.
+A self-build architect can do more than just design your extension.
 They are also there to make sure the proposed extension meets the necessary approvals and to assist in appointing trusted local contractors.

 Working with an experienced architect will help you reach any specific requirements you have for your project.
 You won’t just be getting a drawing, but rather a plan that is tailored for all your needs.
 Architects are also experts in maximising the use of available space, meaning you can potentially save thousands by keeping the sizing appropriate.
 Once you have created your design together, stick with it.
 A concrete design means there is no ambiguity in terms of the sizes or finishes later.